 An experienced guide will ask a lot of questions.
 In this way, they help lead you to your answers.
 They ask about your dreams, family history, what you like, and dislike.
 The most question most repeated is, what do you think it means.
 Thus, the meaning comes from the unique history of the observer.
 The guide merely helps you find the most likely meaning.

-How to Spot Omens and Synchronicities
+How to Spot Synchronicity and Omens

 The key to spotting Omens, synchronicities, and unusual patterns lies in your ability to observe.
 We probably miss most of these critical events for two reasons.
-First, the cultural narrative programming instructs our minds to misinterpret them.
+First, our cultural narrative programming instructs our minds to misinterpret them.
 This cultural programming writes over our worldview blotting out our natural situational awareness.
 Second, our skills of observation are numb.
 Again, this results from cultural programming.
 It has the effect of blinding our abilities of perception.

 That being the case, we all need to enhance our observational skills.
 It’s the only way to combat the programming of the cultural narrative.
 A well-rounded spiritual practice will include these practical exercises as a part of your skillset.